-Laos was the 7th country of my 5-month trip and I spent two wonderful weeks there, surrounded by beautiful mountains, green jungle and shiny temples!
+Laos was the 7th country of our 5-month trip and we spent two wonderful weeks traveling around the Northern part of Laos.

 Also, and this is a completely selfish reason, it makes me relive my trip and the fun adventures I had on the road (check my 3-week itinerary for the Philippines or my biggest misadventures post if you like to read more).